dylanhayes/dylanhayes.github.io/_posts/2020-01-15-2FA-Going-beyond-the-phone.md

 ![Step 5](../images/2020-01-15/login 5.jpg)

 Step 6.
 I choose which account's credentials I want to check.
-It's possible to stack multiple accounts of to one device, and in my demo, I have it setup with a dev tenant and my personal Microsoft account.
+It's possible to stack multiple accounts of to one device, and in my demo, I have it setup with a dev tenant account and a personal Microsoft account.

 ![Step 6](../images/2020-01-15/login 6.jpg)